FaisalTamanoJr/Class-Notes/pages/ENGDATA - Lesson 1.md

 				- Researchers use non-probability sampling methods when facing budget and time constraints.
 - [[experimental design|Experimental design]]
 	- Key factors for a high quality experimental design
-		- [[Data]] should not be contaminated by poor measurement or errors in the procedure.
+		- [[data]] should not be contaminated by poor measurement or errors in the procedure.
 		- Eliminate confounding variables, or variables that can influence both the independent and dependent variable.
 		- Ensure that the sample properly represents the population being studied.
 	- Elements of a good [[quantitative research]] design